ramensoftware/windhawk-mods/README.md

 If the mod's `twitter` metadata value is specified, the mod author must be the owner of the Twitter profile and must be able to verify it.

+Mods which don't specify a license are submitted under [the MIT license](https://opensource.org/licenses/MIT).
+It's the author's responsibility to specify the appropriate license for third-party code.

 ## Submitting a Mod Update

 Submit a mod update by creating a pull request in this repository.
 The pull request must consist of changes to a single file, `mods/<mod-id>.wh.cpp`, where `<mod-id>` is the mod id.